 The management of interest rate risk against interest rate gap limits is supplemented by monitoring the sensitivity of the credit union's net interest revenue and a 1% movement in rates.
-At December 31, 2016, the credit union's risk related to a 1% increase in rates was 5 basis points or approximately \$49,000 and 1% decrease in rates was 4 basis points or approximately \$39,000.
+At December 31, 2017, the credit union's risk related to a 1% increase in rates was approximately \$29,000 of net interest income.